 Regular readers of your blog can be a great asset to help you get more ideas and write exciting contents.
-Also, this is easiest one since you need not do any research but just ask for what your readers would like to read next.
+Also, this is the easiest one since you need not do any research but just ask for what your readers would like to read next.

 You add a suggestion box in any part of your blog and ask readers to pitch the ideas.
 You can also send out emails asking your subscribers to suggest if they have got any ideas.

 You’d be surprised to see that even a single line at the end of email can fetch you so many ideas from your secret readers who have never talked you till date.

 Running polls on social media channels or your blog can also be a good idea if you want to verify which one of your *researched* topic would be most helpful.

 #8 – Use Constant-Content

 Constant-Content is a site where you can buy ready-made articles written by professional for a moderate fee.
 These articles are well-researched and cover some of the most popular topics of a niche.

 And it makes the site a perfect resource to find new topic ideas.
-Although you don’t to see the complete article, the snippet gives a more precise idea about the topic covered.
+Although you don’t see the complete article, the snippet gives a more precise idea about the topic covered.

 Visit the site and click on ‘Buy Content’ button.